alexandergall/nixos-pxe-installer/README.md

 ```

 Instantiation of the channel results in the creation of a new
-generation of the root user's profile called `channels`:
+generation of the root user's profile called `channels` (the file
+`manifest.nix` is irrelevant in this context and is actually no longer
+used by newer releases of NixOS):

 ```
 # ls -l /nix/var/nix/profiles/per-user/root/channels/